o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 to the user application with the next invocation of *rmr_mt_rcv()* or *rmr_rvv_msg().* by RMR, and are returned to the user application when rmr_rcv_msg is invoked.
-These messages are returned in th order received, one per call to rmr_rcv_msg.
+These messages are returned in the order received, one per call to rmr_rcv_msg.

-NOTE: Currently the multi-threaded functions are supported only when the NNG transport mechanism is being used.
-It will not be possible to link a programme using the Nanomsg version of the library when references to this function are present.

 The Transaction ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~